 Separation of duties has long been a fundamental of protection.
 For example, in accounting, the same person cannot specify and approve a transaction without the risk of them specifying that they should be sent all the money and approving of sending it to themselves, unless they are authorized to make that aggregated risk decision.
 Thus in a small business owned by an individual, there is really no problem with no separation of duties, while in a public company where people are handling other peoples' money, separation is critical to proper control.

 The analysis here separates those who Specify, Perform/Manage (operations), and Verify.

-Specify and Verify are separated from Perform/Manage: In this mode, an individual, typically a CISO or similar titled party, specifies what is to be done and verifies that it is done, and a different party, typically the Chief Information or Operations Manager or the equivalent carries out the operaitons.
+Specify and Verify are separated from Perform/Manage: In this mode, an individual, typically a CISO or similar titled party (we will call this the Information Proteciton Lead (IP Lead)), specifies what is to be done and verifies that it is done, and a different party, typically the Chief Information or Operations Manager or the equivalent carries out the operations.
 This is typically for medium sized organizations or larger ones with a more powerful information protection lead.

 Specify, Perform/Manage, and Verify are separated in a per function basis: In this case, different business functions involve different sets of individuals who specify, perform/manage, and verify, and the same individual cannot do all three (or often more than one) for any given area.
 So a manager in one area may be able to perform while they are also able to specify in another area and verify in a third area.